ohata-toast/Network-VPC/en/overview.md

 * Control access to instances by using security group.

-* Connect different VPCs via peering.
-To allow complete isolation, use multiple VPCs and provide peering for designated connection.

 * Apply a number of interfaces for a particular instance.
 To provide services for many subnets, depending on the purpose of an instance, the instance can be applied with an interface of many subnets.

 * VPC is provided while connection with other NHN Cloud services is hidden.